rmerezha/SelfAssessment/Skills/Java+SQL.md

 ## Java

 - Basics
-  - types
+  - types: 🖐️ used
-  - primitives types
+  - primitives types: 🖐️ used
-  - references types
+  - references types: 🖐️ used
-  - arithmetic operations
+  - arithmetic operations: 🖐️ used
-  - import / import static
+  - import / import static: 🖐️ used
-  - if else
+  - if else: 🖐️ used
-  - switch
+  - switch: 🖐️ used
-  - for/for each
+  - for/for each: 🖐️ used
-  - while/do while
+  - while/do while: 🖐️ used
-  - String/StringBuilder/StringBuffer
+  - String/StringBuilder/StringBuffer: 🖐️ used
-  - varargs
+  - varargs: 🖐️ used
-  - arrays
+  - arrays: 🖐️ used
-  - Wrapper classes
+  - Wrapper classes: 🖐️ used
 - OOP
-  - class
+  - class: 🖐️ used
-  - object
+  - object: 🖐️ used
-  - constructor
+  - constructor: 🖐️ used
-  - overloading
+  - overloading: 🖐️ used
-  - this
+  - this: 🖐️ used
-  - import / import static
+  - import / import static: 🖐️ used
-  - package
+  - package: 🖐️ used
-  - access modifiers
+  - access modifiers: 🖐️ used
-  - non-access modifiers (final, static)
+  - non-access modifiers (final, static): 🖐️ used
-  - encapsulation
+  - encapsulation: 🖐️ used
-  - inheritance
+  - inheritance: 🖐️ used
-  - polymorphism
+  - polymorphism: 🖐️ used
-  - overriding
+  - overriding: 🖐️ used
-  - abstract class
+  - abstract class: 🖐️ used
-  - interface
+  - interface: 🖐️ used
-  - enum
+  - enum: 🖐️ used
 - Collections
-  - Interface List
+  - Interface List: 🖐️ used
-  - ArrayList
+  - ArrayList: 🖐️ used
-  - LinkedList
+  - LinkedList: 🖐️ used
-  - Iterator/ListIterator
+  - Iterator/ListIterator: 🖐️ used
-  - Vector/Stack
+  - Vector/Stack: 🎓 known
-  - Interface Set
+  - Interface Set: 🖐️ used
-  - HashSet
+  - HashSet: 🖐️ used
-  - LinkedHashSet
+  - LinkedHashSet: 🖐️ used
-  - TreeSet
+  - TreeSet: 🖐️ used
-  - Interface Queue
+  - Interface Queue: 🖐️ used
-  - Deque
+  - Deque: 🖐️ used
-  - ArrayDeque
+  - ArrayDeque: 🖐️ used
-  - Interface Map
+  - Interface Map: 🖐️ used
-  - HashMap
+  - HashMap: 🖐️ used
-  - LinkedHashMap
+  - LinkedHashMap: 🖐️ used
-  - TreeMap
+  - TreeMap: 🖐️ used
 - Multithreading
-	- Thread
+	- Thread : 🖐️ used
-	- Runnable
+	- Runnable: 🖐️ used
-	- Thread states
+	- Thread states: 🎓 known
-	- Thread priority
+	- Thread priority: 🎓 known
-	- Thread.sleep()&Thread.join()
+	- Thread.sleep()&Thread.join(): 🖐️ used
-	- Modifier volatile
+	- Modifier volatile: 🖐️ used
-	- Data race
+	- Data race: 🎓 known
-	- Modifier synchronized & synchronized blocks
+	- Modifier synchronized & synchronized blocks: 🖐️ used
-	- Monitors
+	- Monitors: 🖐️ used
-	- wait()&notify()&notifyAll()
+	- wait()&notify()&notifyAll(): 🎓 known
-	- Deadlock
+	- Deadlock: 🎓 known
-	- Livelock
+	- Livelock: 🎓 known
-	- Lock Starvation
+	- Lock Starvation: 🎓 known
-	- Daemon threads
+	- Daemon threads: 🎓 known
-	- Interrupting
+	- Interrupting: 🎓 known
-	- Thread pool
+	- Thread pool: 🎓 known
-	- Executor service
+	- Executor service: 🖐️ used
-	- Schedule executor service
+	- Schedule executor service: 🖐️ used
-	- Callabe&Future
+	- Callabe&Future: 🖐️ used
-	- Lock&ReentrantLock
+	- Lock&ReentrantLock: 🖐️ used
-	- Semaphore
+	- Semaphore: 🖐️ used
-	- CountDownLatch
+	- CountDownLatch: 🖐️ used
-	- Exchanger
+	- Exchanger: 🖐️ used
-	- CyclicBarrier
+	- CyclicBarrier: 🖐️ used
-	- Atomics
+	- Atomics: 🖐️ used
-	- Concurrent collections
+	- Concurrent collections: 🖐️ used
 - Othrers
-  - Exceptions&Errors
+  - Exceptions&Errors: 🖐️ used
-  - Comparable&Comparator
+  - Comparable&Comparator: 🖐️ used
-  - Generics
+  - Generics: 🖐️ used
-  - Type erasure
+  - Type erasure: 🎓 known
-  - Subtyping
+  - Subtyping: 🎓 known
-  - Wildcards
+  - Wildcards: 🎓 known
-  - Static nested class
+  - Static nested class🖐️ used
-  - Inner class
+  - Inner class: 🎓 known
-  - Local inner class
+  - Local inner class: 🎓 known
-  - Anonymous class
+  - Anonymous class: 🎓 known
-  - Lambda Expression
+  - Lambda Expression: 🖐️ used
-  - Functional Interface
+  - Functional Interface: 🖐️ used
-  - Stream API
+  - Stream API: 🖐️ used
-  - Class Optional
+  - Class Optional: 🖐️ used
-  - File I/O
+  - File I/O: 🖐️ used
-  - Serialization
+  - Serialization: 🖐️ used
-  - Modifier transient
+  - Modifier transient: 🖐️ used
-  - RegEx
+  - RegEx: 🖐️ used
-  - Reflection API
+  - Reflection API: 🖐️ used
-  - SOLID principles
+  - SOLID principles: 🎓 known

 ## SQL (PosrgreSQL)

 - SQL
-  - DDL operations
+  - DDL operations: 🖐️ used
-  - INSERT
+  - INSERT: 🖐️ used
-  - Constraints
+  - Constraints: 🖐️ used
-  - SELECT
+  - SELECT: 🖐️ used
-  - ORDER BY, LIMIT, OFFSET
+  - ORDER BY, LIMIT, OFFSET: 🖐️ used
-  - WHERE
+  - WHERE: 🖐️ used
-  - Aggregation functions
+  - Aggregation functions: 🖐️ used
-  - DELETE
+  - DELETE: 🖐️ used
-  - UPDATE
+  - UPDATE: 🖐️ used
-  - UNION (ALL), INTERSECT, EXCEPT
+  - UNION (ALL), INTERSECT, EXCEPT: 🎓 known
-  - 1-3 normal forms
+  - 1-3 normal forms: 🎓 known
-  - INNER & CROSS JOIN
+  - INNER & CROSS JOIN: 🖐️ used
-  - OUTER JOINs
+  - OUTER JOINs: 🖐️ used
-  - GROUP BY & HAVING
+  - GROUP BY & HAVING: 🖐️ used
-  - Window functions
+  - Window functions: 🖐️ used
-  - B-Tree indexes
+  - B-Tree indexes: 🖐️ used
-  - Seq scan
+  - Seq scan: 🎓 known
-  - Index only scan
+  - Index only scan: 🎓 known
-  - Index scan
+  - Index scan: 🎓 known
-  - Bitmap(OR/AND) scan
+  - Bitmap(OR/AND) scan: 🎓 known
-  - Nested loop
+  - Nested loop: 🎓 known
-  - Hash join
+  - Hash join: 🎓 known
-  - Merge join
+  - Merge join: 🎓 known
-  - Transactions
+  - Transactions: 🖐️ used
-  - Trancsation isolation issues
+  - Trancsation isolation issues: 🎓 known
-  - Triggers
+  - Triggers: 🎓 known